 In this situation, you might feel that the pregnancy has been taken over by medical staff and that it doesn’t ‘belong’ to you anymore.

-Some men also need to pick up more responsibilities at home, such as cleaning, cooking and caring for other children.
+Some men also need to pick up more responsibilities at home, like cleaning, cooking and caring for other children.
 And in some cases, your baby might arrive earlier than expected, and you suddenly find yourself dad to a premature baby.

 All of a sudden it’s very, very medical.
 A lot of men have a real sense of helplessness – particularly if they’re going to be first-time parents.
 They need their partner to be OK, and we have to say, ‘Actually she’s going to be unwell for a little while’.
 They’re often not prepared for that.